 Loreal True Match SB in W4 Natural Beige

-The Loreal True Match Super Blendable Foundation come in an impressive selection of shades to match every skin tone.
-There’s about 30 shades available in this line, but only 15 made it to the Philippines.
-Still not bad considering that most of the shades we have here are Pinay skin friendly.
+The Loreal True Match Super Blendable Foundation comes in an impressive selection of shades to match every skin tone.
+There are about 30 shades in this line, but only 15 shades are available in the Philippines.
+Still not bad considering that most of the shades are Pinay skin friendly.